glitch003/SendHubAPIExample/README.md

 Put your sendhub username and API key in the file APIConstants.h.

-Note: you must save a contact before you can send a message to them!
-This will be fixed in the future.
+Note: If you make changes to a contact, you must save it before you send it a message.
+This might be fixed in the future.